district-labs/web3-sets/apps/docs/pages/architecture/conditions.md

 },
 ```

-The second condition using the `is` method is stating the verifiable credential that will be available at runtime is expected to have a membership level equal to or above 5.
+The second condition using the `observe` method is stating the verifiable credential that will be available at runtime is expected to have a membership level equal to or above 5.

-The `membershipLevel` is arbitrary in this example, but the same concept can be applied to any field on any verifiable credential.